ghacks Technology News

 The Windows Hosts file can be used to block or redirect hostnames.
 A hostname is the core part of a web address or local address, for instance ghacks.net or localhost.
 Each hosts file entry specifies an IP address and a hostname, which basically tells the system that the hostname should be resolved with that IP address.

-The DNS server, that is usually queried, is bypassed for all entries in the Hosts file.
-Let me give you two examples where this may be beneficial.
-Users could block known advertising companies or spammers by redirecting requests to the local PC.
+Let me give you two examples where this may be beneficial: users could block known advertising companies or spammers by redirecting requests to the local PC.
 This basically loads nothing when a website tries to load an advertisement, popup or other element.

-Another example are web developers.
+Another example highlights that the hosts file can be beneficial to web developers.
 Say you just moved your website to a new server and the IP changed in the process.
-DNS servers need up to 48 hours to propagate, which means that it is difficulty to test the website on the new server after the move if the DNS server is still redirecting the request to the old server.
-The web developer could assign the new IP address to the website to avoid the propagation issue.
-(Please see Work On Websites Before DNS Propagation for a detailed guide on that subject)
+DNS servers need up to 48 hours to propagate, which means that it is difficult to test the website on the new server after the move if the DNS server is still redirecting the request to the old server.

 It has to be noted that the Hosts file can also be exploited by malicious software, either by redirecting the user from legit sites to questionable ones, or by blocking access to security software that they might need to remove those programs again from the PC.